Queen Bee (comics): Queen Bee (Marcia Monroe)

 Marcia Monroe is a spoiled young woman, daughter of a wealthy man, who enjoys risking her life in absurd and pointless situations.
 Her playgirl attitude creates trouble for the police, who often try to save her from harm during her stunts.
 One day, she is rescued by Batman, who publicly spanks her.
 Shortly after this encounter, Marcia starts following Batman on his crime-busting activities and providing unrequested help.
 Batman and Marcia became an inseparable couple, but one day, she vanished without a trace.

 Some time later, Batman saves a girl from being attacked with an arrow and soon realizes that she is Marcia.
 She had returned to Gotham City to ask Batman to return a valuable stolen gem which she had acquired from her father.
-Batman agrees to help her, but Marcia double-crosses Batman and provided evidence to the police incriminating Batman for the stealing of the gem.
+Batman agrees to help her, but Marcia double-crosses Batman and provides evidence to the police incriminating Batman for the theft of the gem.
 It is later revealed that Marcia had joined the crime syndicate CYCLOPS under the codename of Queen Bee.
 She was the leader of the task force that was in charge of releasing Eclipso from his human host, Bruce Gordon.

 When Eclipso threatens to murder Batman, Marcia intervenes and saves him.
 She then reveals that she had been forced to join CYCLOPS to save her father.
-Marcia helps Batman escape from Eclipso's trap and before parting ways, she gives Batman the real stolen gem and promised to stall Eclipso for a moment until he managed to escape.
+Marcia helps Batman escape from Eclipso's trap and before parting ways, she gives Batman the real stolen gem and promises to stall Eclipso for a moment until he manages to escape.
 Batman clears his name and stops Eclipso with Bruce Gordon's help, but Marcia vanished from his life once again.

 Queen Bee of Bialya

-An unrelated Queen Bee was introduced in Justice League International #16 (August 1988).
-She is an ordinary human "femme fatale", who gained control of the country of Bialya by forging an alliance with its former ruler Colonel Rumaan Harjavti, then assassinating him.
+An unrelated version of Queen Bee was introduced in Justice League International #16 (August 1988).
+She is an ordinary human "femme fatale", who gained control of the country of Bialya by allying with its former ruler Colonel Rumaan Harjavti, then assassinating him.
 She solidifies her power by brainwashing the Global Guardians into serving her.

 Justice League Europe found out that Queen Bee was behind their recent troubles, and that she had a Dominator named Doctor working for her.
 They invaded her palace and came to an agreement; she would cease hostilities against them if they kept quiet about the unethical things she was doing as Queen.
 They also demanded she sever relations with the Doctor.
 After they left, she killed the Doctor.
 The Queen had far-reaching influences, managing to put one of her own operatives in charge of the League via the United Nations.

 Queen Bee was eventually defeated by the JLE and the Guardians, who learned of her brainwashing plot.
 She was assassinated by Rumaan Harjavti's brother Sumaan during the events of the JLA/JLE crossover Breakdowns (1991).